Other / mixed grade configuration · Orlando, FL

 What is the racial and ethnic makeup of Rosemont Elementary?

-The largest demographic group at Rosemont Elementary is African American at 76.7%.
-The school serves a diverse student body in ORLANDO, FL.
+The largest demographic group at Rosemont Elementary is African American at 76.7% of enrollment, in Orlando, FL.

 What is the Resource Investment Index for Rosemont Elementary?

-Rosemont Elementary has a Resource Investment Index of 29/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Rosemont Elementary has a Resource Investment Index of 27/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page